-Continue reading "Cowboy turkey meatloaf recipe" »
+Continue reading "My favorite turkey meatballs for soup" »

 I'm so excited to introduce my new e-cookbook, A Flock of Meatballs: Easy turkey recipes with around-the-world flavors, from The Perfect Pantry® kitchen, available today!
 You know how much I adore turkey meatballs -- really, who doesn't love meatballs? -- and I had so much fun creating new recipes (and a few short videos) for you.

 Let's talk about e-books for a minute.
 I admit, I didn't jump on the electronic bandwagon right away.
 I treasure my stained and splattered cookbooks, especially the ones with pages that are stuck together with blobs of sauce.
 If the binding has come apart and the pages are crammed back in willy-nilly, I'm in heaven.
 I've even written a couple of cookbooks in print.
 So, you might be surprised that I've chosen to publish my new books only in e-book form.